LGBTQ rights in Russia: National laws

 Commenting on the bill prior to its passage, President Putin said, during a visit to Amsterdam in April 2013, "I want everyone to understand that in Russia there are no infringements on sexual minorities' rights.
 They're people, just like everyone else, and they enjoy full rights and freedoms".
 He went on to say that he fully intended to sign the bill because the Russian people demanded it.
 As he put it, "Can you imagine an organization promoting pedophilia in Russia?
 I think people in many Russian regions would have started to take up arms....
 The same is true for sexual minorities: I can hardly imagine same-sex marriages being allowed in Chechnya.
 Can you imagine it?
 It would have resulted in human casualties."
 Putin also mentioned that he was concerned about Russia's low birth-rate and that same-sex relationships do not produce children.

 Critics say that the statute is written so broadly that it is in effect a complete ban on the gay rights movement and any public expression of LGBT culture.

 In July 2013, four Dutch tourists were arrested for allegedly discussing gay rights with Russian youths.
 The four were arrested for allegedly spreading "propaganda of nontraditional relationships among the under-aged" after talking to teens at a camp in the northern city of Murmansk.

-After the law was passed, enforcement started slowly, with only a few cases each year, mainly against individuals sharing pro-LGBT messages or images.
-By the late 2010s, the number of cases grew, and authorities began targeting not just activists but also journalists, websites, and businesses for content such as rainbow imagery, interviews with LGBT people, or LGBT-themed products.
-Fines were issued for posting same-sex couple photos or expressing pride in LGBT identity.
+After the law was passed, enforcement started slowly, with only a few cases each year, mainly against individuals sharing pro-LGBTQ messages or images.
+By the late 2010s, the number of cases grew, and authorities began targeting not just activists but also journalists, websites, and businesses for content such as rainbow imagery, interviews with LGBTQ people, or LGBTQ-themed products.
+Fines were issued for posting same-sex couple photos or expressing pride in LGBTQ identity.
 In one 2023 case, a woman was fined over $10,000 for sharing scenes from a film and music video that showed same-sex romance.

 In March 2018 the Russian authorities forbade the biggest gay website Gay.ru because of "propaganda of nontraditional sexual relationships".
+The law was ruled to be inconsistent with protection of freedom of expression by the European Court of Human Rights, but as of 2021 has not been repealed.